smart-on-fhir/cumulus-library/docs/creating-sql-with-python.md

 ## Why would I even need to think about this?

-There are three main reasons why you would need to use python to generate sql:
+There are three main reasons why you would need to use Python to generate SQL:
 - You would like to make use of the
-[helper class we've built](#generating-counts-tables) for ease of creating count tables in a structured manual.
+[helper class we've built](#generating-counts-tables) for ease of creating count tables in a structured manner.
 - You have a dataset you'd like to
 [load into a table from a static file](#adding-a-static-dataset), separate from the ETL tables.
 - The gnarly one: you are working against the raw FHIR resource tables, and are trying to access
 [nested data](#querying-nested-data) in Athena.
-  - We infer datatypes in the ETL based on the presence of data once we get past the top level elements, and so the structure may vary depending on the implementation, either at the EHR level or at the FHIR interface level.
+  - This is gnarly because while the ETL provides a full SQL schema for your own data, it does not guarantee a schema for data that you don't have at your site.
+  And if you want your study to run at multiple sites with different EHRs, you need to be careful when accessing deep FHIR fields.
+  For example, your EHR might populate `Condition.evidence.code` and you can safely write SQL that uses it.
+But a different site's EHR may not provide that field at all, and thus that column may not be defined in the SQL table schema at that other site.

-We've got examples of all three of these cases in this repo, and we'll reference those as examples as we go.
+You'll see examples of all three cases in this guide.

 ## Utilities

 There are two main bits of infrastructure we use for programmatic tables:
-The TableBuilder class, and the collection of template SQL.
+The `TableBuilder` class, and the collection of template SQL.

 ### Working with TableBuilders